MicrosoftDocs/azure-docs/articles/machine-learning/how-to-track-experiments-mlflow.md

 # Query & compare experiments and runs with MLflow

 Experiments and runs tracking information in Azure Machine Learning can be queried using MLflow.
 You don't need to install any specific SDK to manage what happens inside of a training job, creating a more seamless transition between local runs and the cloud by removing cloud-specific dependencies.

-> [!NOTE]
-> The Azure Machine Learning Python SDK v2 does not provide native logging or tracking capabilities.
-This applies not just for logging but also for querying the metrics logged.
-Instead, use MLflow to manage experiments and runs.
-This article explains how to use MLflow to manage experiments and runs in Azure Machine Learning.
+In this article, you'll learn how to query and compare experiments and runs in your workspace using Azure Machine Learning and MLflow SDK in Python.

 MLflow allows you to: